HoHieuLuc/js-easy-exercises/super-easy.md

 </div>

 ## Q. ***How to filter object from Arrays of Objects***
+use filter method

 ## Q. ***How to replace all the occurrences of string***
+use replace, replaceAll method i guess...

 <div align="right">
     <b><a href="#">↥ back to top</a></b>